bfruiz04/SMT-Take-HomeTest/terraform/README.md

 * **Security:** Focuses on network-level security (LB, Cloud Armor, Function Ingress).
 Secret Manager wasn't needed for this simple function but would be essential for managing API keys, database passwords, etc.
 * **Scalability/HA:** Cloud Functions and the Load Balancer are inherently scalable and managed by Google for high availability.
 Configuration options (like `max_instance_count`) allow tuning.
 * **Monitoring/Logging:** GCP Cloud Logging and Monitoring are automatically integrated to some extent.
 Custom metrics or detailed dashboards would require additional configuration (e.g., `google_monitoring_dashboard` resources).
-* **Testing:** Infrastructure testing with tools like Terratest was not implemented but is recommended for production environments to validate infrastructure changes automatically.